 Colcannon?
 At Halloween?
-Most Americans think of colcannon as a tradtional St. Patrick’s Day dish, but colcannon was originally associated with Halloween in Ireland.
+Most Americans think of Irish colcannon as a traditional St. Patrick’s Day dish, but colcannon was originally associated with Halloween in Ireland.

 There are many, many variations of the basic colcannon recipe.
 Some call for meat like ham or bacon, some for regular onions, others for green onions or leeks.
-Some recipes insist on Savoy cabbage while I always associate curly kale with colcannon.
+Some Irish colcannon recipes insist on Savoy cabbage while I always associate curly kale with traditional Irish colcannon.

-So what is the most traditional, most accurate reinterpretation of this traditional dish?
+So what is the most traditional, most accurate reinterpretation of this Irish Halloween dish?
 Since the ingredients used to make colcannon grew abundantly in Irish country gardens, the Irish cook literally used whatever she had on hand, making it difficult to pinpoint the exact right combination of ingredients.

 A bit of old blarney revolves around colcannon and unmarried women.
 Young Irish girls in years gone by were blindfolded and sent out to the garden at Halloween to pick a cabbage.
 A ring was then hidden in the colcannon made with said cabbage.
 Whomever found the ring on their plate was said to be the next to marry.

 Another old Halloween colcannon tale tells how unmarried women put the first and last bite of colcannon into a stocking and hung it on their front door.
 The next unmarried man to grace that door was said to be her intended husband.